d-swe/484-titanic/README.md

 algorithm used for its high accuracy and prevention of overfitting with minimal data preprocessing.

 Logistic Regression :
+Algorithm used for binary classification to accurately give predictions on survivability.

 Naive Bayes :
 Algorithm used for its simplicity and efficiency